 Under one roof in Duluth

-A frugal duo indulge themselves with antiques, chocolate, craft beer and massages.
+On a cold-weather getaway, friends indulge in chocolate, craft beer and massages.

 © Beth Gauper